-Parts of a Geothermal Power Plant
+Parts Of A Geothermal Power Plant

 According to the Energy Information Administration, the United States in 2009 generated 15 billion kilowatt-hours of power using geothermal power plants.
 Geothermal power uses the heat of the Earth's core to generate usable electricity.
 Because the Earth has substantially more heat energy than can be used or extracted by geothermal plants, scientists consider geothermal power sustainable, like wind or solar power.
 Like most power plants, from wind turbines to nuclear power plants, geothermal plants ultimately generate electricity by turning a turbine whose motion generates usable electricity.